Teaching

 World Problems in a Global Context (SU24, AU24, SP25, SU25)

-I have taught “World Problems in a Global Context” at OSU to non‑sociology students in both in‑person and asynchronous modes.
-The course aims to introduce global social changes from the 17th to the 21st century, focusing on how such change shapes our lives locally, nationally, and globally.
+I have taught “World Problems in a Global Context” at OSU to non-sociology students in both in-person and asynchronous modes.
+The course aims to introduce global social changes from the 17th to the 21st century, focusing on how these changes shape our lives locally, nationally, and globally.
 Specifically, it builds on engaging students with social changes and theories of modernization, capitalism, colonialism, imperialism, development, transnationalism, and globalization.

-The course serves as a general‑education course for the citizenship theme at OSU, such that students of all stages with varying backgrounds in social sciences and non‑US contexts are enrolled.
+The course serves as a general education course for the citizenship theme at OSU, with students at all stages and from diverse social science and non-US backgrounds enrolled.
 Engaging, including, and keeping the interest of all students with such diverse educational backgrounds and interests is challenging.
-Therefore, I have organized the course with principles of transparency, communication, and learning together.
-First, as is known, providing an extensive amount of information on how to do tasks can lead students away from thinking on their own and finding their own answers.
-However, students with varying backgrounds and limited knowledge of the instructional type can find themselves lost when no information is given.
-To address this issue, I use scaffolding of larger assignments (especially research assignments) and give multiple low‑stakes assignments to help students practice.
+Therefore, I have organized the course around the principles of transparency, communication, and learning.
+First, as is known, providing extensive information on how to do tasks can lead students to rely on others rather than think for themselves and find their own answers.
+However, students with diverse backgrounds and limited knowledge of the instructional type can feel lost when no information is provided.
+To address this issue, I use scaffolding of larger assignments (especially research assignments) and give multiple low-stakes assignments to help students practice.

 AuthaGraph projection World Map – https://www.youtube.com/watch?v=zrPzvfknI1I